mahnoor-shahbaz-se/student-management-system/README.md

 # Student Management System (Java)

-A console-based Java application that manages student records and calculates grades, GPA, and fee structure using a dynamic and modular approach.
+A console-based Java application that manages student records, calculates grades, GPA, and applies scholarship discounts on semester fees.

 ## Overview
 This project was built to practice programming fundamentals, problem solving and modular program design using Java.

-The application allows users to enter multiple students and subjects, validate marks, calculate grades and GPA, and generate a final result sheet with fee calculation based on performance.
+The application takes student names and subject marks as input, calculates totals, averages, grades, GPA, and generates a formatted result sheet with fee after scholarship deduction.

 ## Features

-• Dynamic input for number of students and subjects
+- Multi-student and multi-subject support
-• Input validation for marks (0–100)
+- Input validation for marks (0–100 range enforced)
-• Total marks calculation per student
-• Average marks calculation
+- Automatic total and average calculation
-• Grade assignment based on performance
+- Grade assignment based on average (A/B/C/D/F)
-• GPA conversion system
-• Scholarship-based fee calculation
+- GPA calculation from grade
+- Scholarship logic based on GPA (up to 30% discount)
+- Formatted result sheet with fee per student
-• Class average calculation
+- Class average calculation
-• Clean tabular console output
-• Modular functions for structured design

 ## Concepts Used
 Java fundamentals
-Control structures (if/else, loops)
+Control structures (if/else, loops, do-while)
-Arrays (1D & 2D)
+2D arrays
 Functions and modular programming
-Input validation
+Input validation and error handling
+String formatting with printf

 ## How to Run the Project
 1. Download or clone the repository
-2. Open the project in IntelliJ IDEA / Eclipse / VS Code
+2. Open the project in IntelliJ IDEA
-3. Run the StudentManagementSystem.java file
+3. Run the `StudentManagementSystem.java` file
-4. Enter number of students, subjects, and base fee
+4. Enter the number of students, subjects, and base semester fee
-5. Input student data to generate results
+5. Input each student's name and marks when prompted
+6. View the generated result sheet in the console

 ## Future Improvements
-GUI version of the application
-File handling for saving student records
+File handling to save and load student records
-OOP-based redesign using classes and objects
-Sorting system for ranking students
+Search and sort students by name or grade
+GUI version using Java Swing
+Database integration for persistent storage

 ## Author
 Mahnoor Shahbaz